Market Research and Surveying

 2.2.
 Preparation of the information.
 Introduction to SPSS.

 2.3.
-Brief review of the main methods of descriptive statistics.
+Brief review on main methods of descriptive and inferential statistics.

 Method of interaction